Luby (Cheb District)

 Luby (Schönbach) is a town in Cheb District in the Karlovy Vary Region of the Czech Republic.
-It has about 2,200 inhabitants.
-It is known for its violin-making industry.
+It has about 2,100 inhabitants.
+The town proper is located on the Lubinka Stream in the Fichtel Mountains.

+Luby was probably founded in the first half of the 12th century and became a town in 1319.
+The town is known for its violin-making industry.
+The main landmark of Luby is the Church of Saint Andrew.

 Administrative division

 Luby consists of four municipal parts (in brackets population according to the 2021 census):